nguyenton68/MC_carbon_miswired_magnet/README.md

 Input cut file cutc12.inp: this file is not useful.
 But I leave it there in case need it later.

 run.sh: this file to run the simulation many times to get enough statistic.

+rec_sim_xs.C: file to get cross section from simulation using a cut on original theta vs phi & W cut